LuisGVazquezV/Project0/README.md

 # Pet Adoption Agency Management System

 ## Overview
 The Pet Adoption Agency Management System is a Java-based application designed to manage the operations of a pet adoption agency.
-It provides functionality for administrators to manage users, pets, adoptions, and other related data through a PostgreSQL database.
+It provides functionality for administrators to manage users and pets through a PostgreSQL database.
 This README provides an overview of the application's features, setup instructions, and usage guidelines.

 ## Features
 - **User Management:**